 This past school year, I found myself in a very sticky predicament.
 My little buddy was eligible for Kindergarten.
 He had been attending a developmental preschool for some pretty intense speech therapy.
 Although I thought his little lithps and sound replacements endearing, hardly anyone outside of our immediate family could understand a word he said.

 In order for him to keep getting speech services, regulations required him to go to Kindergarten.
 And so the day after he turned five years old, I walked him to that big school, stood by him in line among peers who towered over him like sky scrapers over a hot dog stand, and thought, Am I doing the right thing?
 Maybe I should have kept him an extra year.
 Most of the kids in his class were already six or would be soon.
 Many of them were reading books while he could barely pronounce his own name with enough clarity to be understood.
 I hated that day.

 I’ve never been a fan of the term “held back.”
-It carries negative connotations, like the kid you knew in grade school who was rumored to be “held back” because he just couldn’t compute long division like the rest of the class or read at grade level.
+It carries negative connotations, like the kid you knew in grade school who was “held back” because he couldn’t read at grade level or keep up with the pack.
 He was the dumb kid.

 Now that I’m a parent and staring retention right in it’s ugly face, I realize that it’s an iceberg that most people only see the tip of.

 To make a long story somewhat shorter, my little dude waded through Kindergarten without too much of a hiccup.
 He performed adequately on standardized tests, made gains in his speech therapy, and even peeked a bit out of his shell to make a few friends.
 Was he at the top of the pack?
 No way.
 But was he at the bottom?
 Not exactly.
 If I had to make a guess he was somewhere in the easily forgotten middle.
 The thought I had on his first day of Kindergarten still nagged me.
 Did I do the right thing?